 Anytime a soccer player kicks the ball, whether, for a pass or a shot at goal, the player expects the ball to ‘respond’ in a certain way.
 Basically, they want the ball to go where they intended for it to go!

 Expensive soccer balls are far more likely to do this than a cheap ball.
 The companies that design the best quality balls spend a lot of time and a lot of money working on the smallest details on the ball to make sure the ball is optimized to do exactly what a player wants it to do.
 These techniques are formed over decades of soccer ball development.
 Getting hold of a more expensive soccer ball will allow you to appreciate the increased ability it has to go in the same direction you intended for it to go.
 No more kicking the ball and it flying off in the wrong direction.
 Watch the ball go exactly where you want it to!
-(Obviously, this is dependant on how well you strike the ball!)
+(Obviously, this is dependent on how well you strike the ball!)

 2. They are more stable in the air